jdh4/running_gromacs/02_installation/README.md

 $ bash tigerGpu.sh | tee build.log
 ```

-The installation script is shown below:
+The installation script is shown below (follow the directions above you do not need to copy this):

 ```bash
 #!/bin/bash